 The Zoning Code currently includes the MNR-MIO District, which allows for relaxations of the dimensional regulations in the Residence E District or Apartment District along the northern and southern portions of Middle Neck Road in exchange for the provision of community benefits to the Village.
-Among other things, these relaxations include a height increase from 31 ft to four stories / 42 ft for multifamily residences, and a density increase from 43 dwellings per acre to 48 dwellings per acre.
+Among other things, these relaxations include a height increase from 31 feet to four stories / 42 feet for multifamily residences, and a density increase from 43 dwellings per acre to 48 dwellings per acre.
 Incentive bonuses are also available to all new commercial and multifamily dwelling projects throughout the Village and on East Shore Road within the Residence G or Waterfront Residential District (which is only present at the Avalon Great Neck site).

 The Village considers it in the best interest of the Great Neck community to provide more affordable housing and assisted living options, increase economic activity, enhance the aesthetic character of the Middle Neck Road and East Shore Road corridors, connect the East Shore Road corridor to the Manhasset Bay waterfront, and improve traffic circulation and pedestrian safety.
-It is recommended that the Village amend the Zoning Code to strengthen and expand its MNR-MIO District along Middle Neck Road and to introduce an incentive overlay along East Shore Road in the existing Mixed-Use and Waterfront Development Districts.

-The incentive zoning should be amended to include assisted living; affordable housing; ground floor commercial uses; traffic calming measures; pedestrian enhancements and enhanced public access to the Manhasset Bay waterfront as community benefits.
-These community benefits should be provided by developers in exchange for further relaxation of the height limitations to include a fifth story, as well as relaxation of parking requirements to be determined on a case-by-case basis.
-With the amended zoning in place, the Village would be able to achieve its plan to create a more vibrant, active, and accommodating community.
+To achieve this vision, the Village intends to amend the Zoning Code to strengthen and expand its MNR-MIO District along Middle Neck Road and to introduce this incentive overlay along East Shore Road in the existing Mixed-Use and Waterfront Development Districts.
+The incentive zoning will be amended to include assisted living, affordable housing, ground floor commercial uses, traffic calming measures, and public access to the Manhasset Bay waterfront as community benefits that could be provided by developers in exchange for further relaxation of the height limitations to include a fifth story (only where assisted living or affordable housing is provided), as well as relaxation of parking requirements to be determined on a case-by-case basis.
+With the amended zoning in place, the Village will be able to achieve its plan to create a more vibrant, active, and accommodating community.